 There are so many demands on teachers that it tends to mean that the teachers who stay in the profession, that are successful ... tend to be very good at the management-side, the business-side, the political-side, and it sort of weeds out the teachers who more teach from the heart and don't understand systems as well.
 (Stephen)

-The participant's concern regarding the neoliberal creep into CHE was most acute in relation to the psychotherapy, counselling, and teaching (primary and secondary).
+The participant's concern regarding the neoliberal creep into CHE was most acute in relation to the

+235 That is, those courses which enable registration with professional bodies such as social work, psychotherapy, counselling, and teaching (primary and secondary).